 5 signs you’ve chosen the right multivitamin

-As kids, many of us took daily chewable multivitamins, and for a lot of us, that habit has continued into adulthood – about half of American adults take multivitamins.
+As kids, many of us took daily chewable multivitamins, and for a lot of us, that habit has continued into adulthood – about one-third of American adults take multivitamins.

 Some people take multivitamins for the comfort of knowing they’re filling potential nutrient gaps.
-Others take them with the belief that they’re boosting their immune system or improving their brain function or skin tone or hair health or health in general.
+Others take them with the belief that they’re boosting their immune system, improving their brain function or skin tone, or enhancing hair health or health in general.